This is my review of the Emirates Skywards UK credit cards.

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Skywards miles.
 It has a £75 fee, refunded pro-rata if you cancel.

-5,000 miles as a sign-up bonus is an OK deal on a free card when compared with the standard bonuses on the British Airways, Virgin and Lufthansa free cards.
+The current offer of 5,000 miles as a sign-up bonus is OK for a free card when compared with the standard bonuses on the British Airways, Virgin and Lufthansa free cards.
 This does not necessarily compensate for their lack of flexibility.

 In terms of spending, 1 mile per £1 on the Amex is typical of the rate you would see on a free airline card.
 The same goes for the Visa at 0.5 miles per £1.